4RM4C4/Hostname-Redirect-Proxy/README.md

-# HTTP Proxy Server with Express and http-proxy
+# HTTP Proxy Server with Express and http-proxy-middleware

-This project is a simple HTTP proxy server using Node.js, Express, and the `http-proxy` library.
+This project is a simple HTTP proxy server using Node.js, Express, and the `http-proxy-middleware` library.
 It redirects incoming requests to different ports based on the hostname.

 ## Features

 - **Hostname-based redirection:** Uses a JSON file to map hostnames to specific ports.
 - **CORS support:** Cross-Origin Resource Sharing (CORS) support.
-- **Request logging:** Logs all incoming requests.
-- **Error handling:** Clear error responses for misdirected requests and internal server errors.
+- **Server status control:** Easily put a server in an `offline` state to stop redirecting requests.

 ## Installation